lee-b/ChatDev-sane/README.md

   <img src='./misc/ecl.png' width=860>
   </p>

 * November 15, 2023: We launched ChatDev as a SaaS platform that enables software developers and innovative entrepreneurs to build software efficiently at a very low cost and barrier to entry.
-Try it out at https://chatdev.modelbest.cn/.
+Try it out at chatdev.modelbest.cn.
   <p align="center">
   <img src='./misc/saas.png' width=560>
   </p>